tstyblo/RIOT-icoboard/README.md

 * VFS filesystem layer
 * littlefs2 filesystem - all operations, using the onboard FLASH memory starting at 1 MByte
 * MTD block device for the FLASH memory - mtd\_spi\_nor
-* SPI for the FLASH memory
+* SPI interface for the FLASH memory
 * UART for the console interface (RX callbacks/interrupts are not supported)
 * UART for the serial interface (mod\_rs232)
 * STDIO via UART